akouz/HBus/README.md

 ## [1] REV

-Request from node A to node B
+Request from Node A to Node B

 <table>
 <thead>